Third Modi ministry

+History

 The Third Modi ministry came into existence following the 2024 general election to the 18th Lok Sabha in which the Bharatiya Janata Party-led National Democratic Alliance emerged victorious winning 293 of the 543 seats of the Lok Sabha.

-PM Modi chaired the first cabinet meeting on 10 June and the portfolios of the Union Council of Ministers was released shortly after.
+PM Modi chaired the first cabinet meeting on 10 June 2024 and the portfolios of the Union Council of Ministers was released shortly after.